Moment of ADHD diagnosis

 From the hundreds of people with ADHD that I have met, one thing is certain, once adults are diagnosed wellbeing improves.
 Not all at once, often in fits and starts, sometimes self-awareness is miserable for a while, but overall life starts to improve.
 Medications may help but knowledge is the key.
 Working through your history, re-framing experiences and decisions, gaining a more profound understanding of your nature are what shift our happiness levels.

 Now you can better understand, accept and embrace your true self.
 It’s as if we have gone through life thinking we are a hammer, when in fact we are a saw.
 No matter how hard we tried to knock nails in, it was never easy.
 Now we know we should be cutting planks instead.
+ADHD is difference and if you don’t know you are different then a lot of effort is wasted.

 Knowledge is power